shahbaz-ali/miniBRS/docs/installation.md

 Installation script will take care of your needs, it will start downloading the dependencies and requirements for the project.
 During installation you will need to provide various information such as,

-1. Installer will prompt you for type of installation to you need, you can either install mini-BRS as a ubuntu service or you can let the installer create a python virtual environment for you.
+1. Installer will prompt you for type of installation you need, you can either install mini-BRS as a ubuntu service or you can let the installer create a python virtual environment for you.

 2. Next installer will ask you for the type of database to be used as a meta-database for Airflow, mini-BRS is tested for SQLite, MySQL and Postgres.
 You can choose the type of database and provide the specific database credentials during